piperdd/COMS30030/README.md

 ## Schedule:
 TO BE UPDATED

-The unit consists of two lectures per week in weeks 1-5 and 7-8 (week 6 is reading week):
+The unit consists of two lectures per week in weeks 1-5 and 7-8 (Week 6 is reading week):

-    Monday 2-3, Queen’s Building 1.15 SLT
+    Monday 2-3, PHYS BLDG G12 MOTT
-    Thursday 11-12, Ada Lovelace Building SM1
+    Thursday 11-12, FRY BLDG LG.02

 The exception is week 8, in which there will only be one lecture on the Monday.

 The lecture schedule is as follows:

 Weeks 1-3: Majid (6)
 Week 4, Monday: Majid (1)
 Week 4, Thursday: Andrew (1)
 Weeks 5 and 7: Andrew (4)
 Week 8, Monday: Andrew (1)
 Week 8, Thursday: No lecture